Eyewear that protects your child's eyes

 Lead By Example: Wear Safety Glasses And Sports Eyewear

-Perhaps the best way to encourage your kids to wear protective eyewear is to lead by example and wear it yourself.
+Perhaps the ideal way to encourage your kids to wear protective eyewear is to lead by example and wear it yourself.

-For instance, invest in modern wraparound safety glasses for yourself and your children, and put on this eyewear whenever you play sports or work with tools or power equipment.
+For instance, modern wraparound safety glasses for yourself and your children are appropriate options, and putting on this eyewear whenever you play sports or work with tools or power equipment.
 Insist that your kids follow your example.

 Let Your Children Choose Their Protective Eyewear